Local SEO in Belgium: dominate the search results in your region

 Frequently asked questions about local SEO in Belgium

-• Through your Google Business Profile, structured data (such as LocalBusiness with address and coordinates), local citations (like the Yellow Pages), and IP or GPS data from your website visitors.
+• Through your Google Business Profile, structured data (such as LocalBusiness with address and coordinates), local citations (like Yellow Pages), and IP or GPS data from your website visitors.

-• Local backlinks are links from websites within your region (e.g., local news outlets, associations, or blogs).
+• Local backlinks are links from websites within your region (e.g., local news media, associations, or blogs).
 They help Google understand that you are locally relevant and increase your authority in local search results.

 • Certainly.
-Structured data, such as @type: LocalBusiness, geo, address, and openingHours, makes your content more understandable for search engines and increases your chances of zero-click impressions or voice results.
+Structured data such as @type: LocalBusiness, geo, address, and openingHours makes your content more understandable for search engines and increases your chances of zero-click impressions or voice results.

 Sources and references

-Local SEO statistics and trends 2025
+Local SEO statistics and trends 2025:

-Google Business Profile optimization
+Google Business Profile optimization:

-Structured data and local business schema
+Structured data and LocalBusiness schema:

 Previous